spark-jaspersoft/js-docker/README.md

 because it requires additional configuration.

 [Compose](https://docs.docker.com/compose) requires
-the following additional variables to set up the generated PostgreSQL container.
+the following additional variables to set up the generated MySQL container.
-If these variables are not set, PostgreSQL will be generated with no access restrictions.
+If these variables are not set, MySQL will be generated with no access restrictions.

-- `POSTGRES_USER`
+- `MYSQL_USER`
-- `POSTGRES_PASSWORD`
+- `MYSQL_PASSWORD`

 # Build and run